-Analysis: Jesus would disagree as John records in his Gospel (Jn.
+Analysis: Jesus would disagree as John records in his gospel (Jn.
 19:30).
-When Jesus had received the sour wine, he said, “It is finished,” and He bowed His head and gave up His spirit.
-You see that is the difference.
-These self-proclaimed prophets are always proclaiming that there’s something new that we have missed just like the Gnostics, however, Jesus makes it quite clear to us that what He did on the cross was enough.
+When Jesus had received the sour wine, he said, “It is finished,” and he bowed his head and gave up his spirit.
+You see, that is the difference.
+These self-proclaimed prophets are always proclaiming that there’s something new that we have missed just like the Gnostics; however, Jesus makes it quite clear to us that what he did on the cross was enough.
 "It is finished."
 Nothing else is needed.
-The door to salvation is open to all, and we have no need for "Pastor" Quiboloy to come and offer us a new way when the old way has been working quite well.
+The door to salvation is open to all and we have no need for "Pastor" Quiboloy to come and offer us a new way when the old way has been working quite well.

 Quiboloy: I was able to finish His work (John 17:4).
 I have completed the spiritual component of salvation which was not completed during the Jewish Age and the Church Age.
 I am the Father’s finish product of what He had done on the cross.
 (Rev. 21:7)

 He makes himself more than clear: Jesus simply wasn't enough.
 In his view, God actually needed someone else to finish the job and a new messenger to pass on a new message and new gospel which is something Christians are clearly warned about in the New Testament.
-If one thing is clear, it's that what Quiboloy is teaching is contrary to the Gospel Jesus brought to us and must be considered to be another gospel and a false one at that, just as Paul describes in Galations 1:8-9: "But even if we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed.
+If one thing is clear, it's that what Quiboloy is teaching is contrary to the Gospel Jesus brought to us and must be considered to be another gospel and a false one at that, just as Paul describes in Galatians 1:8-9: "But even if we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed.
 9 As we have said before, so now I say again: If anyone is preaching to you a gospel contrary to the one you received, let him be accursed."

 Warning Sign #3: Financial Motivation

 Description: Many times there is financial motivation, this is to say the self-proclaimed 'Prophet' usually becomes very, very wealthy and encourages their followers that they can be wealthy like them if they closely obey what they are taught.
 This is usually done by implementing a rigorous guilt-ridden tithing system that they support by proof-texting from certain parts of the Old Testament.
-"Pastor" Quiboloy is just like the rest who use certain Biblical texts such as Malachi 3:10 and Deuteronomy 28 to scare his followers into giving him lots of their well-earned cash and possessions.
+"Pastor" Quiboloy is just like the rest who use certain biblical texts such as Malachi 3:10 and Deuteronomy 28 to scare his followers into giving him lots of their well-earned cash and possessions.
 But at least he leads by example:

 Quiboloy: “The Son [Pastor Quiboloy] has been blessed thus far because he is the number 1 giver!
 Did you know that the Son [Pastor Quiboloy] would give 90% as his tithe and offering and leave the 10% for himself?
 That is why we should not be surprised why the Almighty Father has blessed the Son [Pastor Quiboloy] with everything.”